bhaddacak/ppmt/README.md

 ## Android application development in frugal environment

 Now I will explain how I built the project using my 32-bit Linux, and I will mention 64-bit settings briefly at the end.
-I think those who use Windows and macOS machines have to follow the official way of doing things, e.g., using Android Studio and its ecosystem.
+I think those who use Windows and macOS have to follow the official way of doing things, e.g., using Android Studio and its ecosystem.
 So, I hold that non-Linux operating systems are irrelevant to the project.

 ### Using Debian-based GNU/Linux